CodePushGo/website/src/content/blog/en/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 ## Conclusion

 My journey with CodePushGo is a testament to the power of community-driven innovation and the unexpected paths that solo makers often find themselves on.
-What started as a personal frustration while working on a crossfit timer app grew into a robust, affordable, and flexible live update system for Capacitor apps.
+What started as a personal frustration while working on a crossfit timer app grew into a robust, affordable, and flexible live update system for React Native apps.

 The creation of CodePushGo was far from easy.
 It required countless hours of work, the support of a generous developer community, and a willingness to pivot based on user feedback.
 From coding in Airbnb in Portugal to launching a paid product, every step of this journey has been a learning experience.